ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 * **Viewer** platform role, and **Writer** or **Manager** service role to work with that cluster instance.
 * **Viewer** permissions on the resource group where the cluster is available.

-To configure the LogDNA agen in the cluster, you need the following CLIs:
+To configure the logging agent in the cluster, you need the following CLIs:
 * The {{site.data.keyword.cloud_notm}} CLI to log in to the {{site.data.keyword.cloud_notm}} by using `ibmcloud` commands, and to manage the cluster by using `ibmcloud ks` commands.
 [Learn more](/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps).
 * The Kubernetes CLI to manage the cluster by using `kubectl` commands.
 [Learn more](/docs/containers?topic=containers-cs_cli_install#kubectl).